hrgui/mobx-form-model/README.md

 # @hrgui/mobx-form-model

+**API is still unstable, and it may change wildly!**

 Yes, another attempt to bind mobx and forms, again.

 I really like the API from [formik](https://github.com/jaredpalmer/formik) but I also do like [mobx](https://github.com/mobxjs/mobx).
-This library takes the best parts of formik and creates it into a MobX observable that is passed down through context.
+However, with formik, a lot of the logic ends up baked into the component, which makes it tied to React.

+This is an attempt to move the logic and put it elsewhere, into MobX.

 <!-- TOC -->